reactql/old_docs/source/css.md

 <h2 id="server">Server-side support</h2>

 ---
-CSS on the server is fully supported, so you can write your code without fear that stylesheets will break universal/server-side rendering.
+All stylesheet flavours are fully supported on the server, so you can write your code without fear that stylesheets will break universal/server-side rendering.

 In production, your styles will automatically be extracted out to a `dist/public/assets/css/style.css` and your server bundle will know the relevant 'hashed' classname to include in your `class=` attribute on your components.